Man arrested in Italy in drive-by shootings of foreigners

 The drive-by shootings were "racially motivated" and believed to be connected to the recent slaying of an 18-year-old Italian woman in which a Nigerian man was arrested, Macerata's mayor, Romano Carancini, told CNN.

+The victims included five people from Nigeria and one from Gambia, according to Lt.
+Col. Andrea Corinaldesi of the Carabinieri.

 The shootings took place near where the dismembered body of Pamela Mastropietro was found Tuesday.
-A Nigerian man was later arrested in connection with the killing.

 The suspect in Saturday's shootings -- identified by Carancini as Luca Traini, 28 -- was apprehended by police while making a fascist salute in front of a monument to war victims.
+A gun was found in his car.

 According to election records, Traini had been a candidate in the nearby town of Corridonia for the anti-immigration Northern League party in the 2017 local elections but received no votes.